graevy

 It’s good.
 Unified configuration in a single dir.
 I’m bought-in now, costs completely sunk, which is its own problem.

 Flakes.
 Bad ux.
-I don’t currently see a use for them beyond “nix-shell but version-pinned”, which is what I want out of a shell.nix file anyway, I think4?
+I don’t currently see a use for them beyond “nix-shell but version-pinned”, which is what I want out of a shell.nix file anyway, I think5?
 And for that purpose, it’s a huge amount of boilerplate in a really annoying domain-specific language.
 I’m sure people who use them more fluently have better uses for them, and I might get there eventually.
-For all my critiques, I do use them.
+For my gripes, I do still use flakes.

 A lot of people complain about massive /nix/stores, and I don’t get it.
 Yes, it frequently stores unnecessary versions that simpler package managers don’t have to.
 This stops things from breaking.
-My /nix/store is about 58Gb5, containing 18.2Gb of package versions which might be deduplicated using apt instead6, but I can’t help but think that every deduplication case involves trusting backward compatibility.
+My /nix/store is about 58Gb6, containing 18.2Gb of package versions which might be deduplicated using apt instead7, but I can’t help but think: every deduplication case trusts in backward compatibility.
 I find NixOS absolutely worth it even on smaller ssds.
-Maybe the worst-case of /nix/store is a disk hog, but I haven’t seen it.
+Maybe the worst-case of /nix/store is a disk hog, but I haven’t seen it yet.

 • easy environmental CI/CD by regenerating old versions of the OS.
 A great alternative to heavy system backup/restore, but not great for stateful objects, which aren’t usually things that break during upgrades, so, great feature!

-• nix shells/flakes are great solutions to the problem of development/build determinism that are, again, solved more heavily (but more completely) by containerization.
+• nix shells/flakes are great solutions to the problem of development/build determinism that are, again, solved more heavily (albeit more completely) by containerization.

 1. or quad-boot, you know, nobody’s judging anybody here ↩︎